 Shopify vs Etsy: Pricing

-Another important factor to consider when choosing between Shopify vs Etsy is the pricing.
+Another important factor to consider when choosing between Shopify and Etsy is the pricing.
 How much does it cost to sell on each platform?

 The answer depends on several factors, such as how much you sell, what features you need, and what payment methods you use.
 Both platforms have different pricing plans and fees that can affect your profitability.